Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Fix backend - build TypeScript and use compiled code
+- Fix backend start command - use ts-node instead of compiled JS
 - Fix rollup native module issue - include optional deps for Alpine
-- Fix vite permissions - inline chmod before build
-- Fix frontend vite permissions issue

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done